DavidDock/cheers-to-beers/README.md

 - [Tinypng.com/](https://tinypng.com/) - Used to compress images
 - [Favicon.io](https://favicon.io/) - Used to generate favicon
+- [Iconpacks.net](https://www.iconpacks.net/) - Used for the beer glass icon
 - [Amiresponsive](https://ui.dev/amiresponsive) - Used to see site on different devices and create the image for the top of this README